asimons04/tesseract/README.md

 - People were asking for infinite scroll anyway
 - I'm implementing a setting to infinite scroll or load next posts manually

-No release date has been set as I'm still working out one last bug with the infinite scroll before replacing the pagination elsewhere with that module.
+No release date has been set yet, but the 1.3.0 branch is relatively stable since I use the dev branch as my daily driver for Lemmy usage.